 Component instance scaling.
 For more information, see How Single-Component Scaling Affects Upgrades below.

 Component upgrade order.
 For more information, see Component Upgrade Order and Behavior below.

 In Ops Manager, the Resource Config pane of the TAS for VMs tile shows the components that the BOSH Director installs:

 Scalable component fields let you select the instance count from a range of settings or enter a custom value.

 Unscalable component fields allow a maximum of one instance.

 When a component is scaled at a single instance, it can experience downtime and other limitations while the single VM restarts.
 This behavior might be acceptable for a test environment.
-To avoid downtime in a production environment, you should scale any scalable components, such as HAProxy, Router, and Diego Cells, to more than one instance.
+To avoid downtime in a production environment, you must scale any scalable components, such as Router, and Diego Cells, to more than one instance.